strategicdefense/strategicdefense.github.io/mssp.md

 # Partner with Us for a One-Two Punch!

-We understand the pivotal role Managed Security Service Providers (MSSPs, that's you!) play in shaping today’s cyber landscape.
+We understand the pivotal role Managed Security Service Providers (MSSPs) play in shaping today’s cyber landscape.
+We know, because we've spend decades building high-performing penetration testing services specifically for the largest MSSPs around.
 That's why we're committed to empowering you with top-of-the-heap, goal-based penetration testing services that round out your portfolio and set you apart from the competition.
-Here's why forming a partnership with us is your next strategic move:
+From phishing, to appsec, to Ransomware Simulations, to Red Teaming and beyond; Here's why forming a partnership with us is your next strategic move:

 ## Exclusive Focus on Penetration Testing